pcafrica/advanced_programming_2023-2024/lectures/11/11-py_classes_modules.md

 # Defining decorators

 Decorators are essentially functions that take another function as input, enhance its capabilities, and return a modified version of the original function.
-To illustrate, consider the following decorator:

 ```python
 def my_decorator(original_func):